-- Degree requirements (majors): BA in mathematics, BS in mathematics, BS in applied statistics, BS in actuarial science, secondary education program (STEP) (see also this information on STEP from the School of Education and Human Services as well as other links under "Secondary Placements" on that page's left margin), sample schedules
+- Degree requirements (majors): BA in mathematics, BS in mathematics, BS in applied statistics, BS in actuarial science, secondary education program (STEP) (see also how to apply for the STEP program.)

 - Information (and frequently asked questions) about the secondary teacher education program in mathematics

 - Departmental minors: liberal arts mathematics minor, applied mathematics minor, applied statistics minor, secondary teaching minor

 - Checklists for majors: flowcharts showing all requirements for BA and BS in mathematics, BS in applied statistic, and BS in actuarial science

 - Service courses: for elementary education, business administration, the natural sciences, health sciences, engineering and computer science, and courses for general education